designontapp/figma-unfloater/readme.md

 6. Select the Unfloater folder.

 You're good to go!

-### Cloning a repository
-If you've never used GitHub before, press the big green Code button.
-Under the URL, select `Download Zip`.

 ### How do I know this file is safe?
 You can see all the files inside this installation.
 It's one CSS file, one JSON file, and one MD file.